Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 Some types of misbehavior are harder to prove than others.

-**Equivocation** is simple:<br/>Someone can just produce two signed messages as cryptographic proof.
+**Equivocation** is simple:<br />Someone can just produce two signed messages as cryptographic proof.

 Others rely on challenge-response games and dispute resolution.

 Notes:

-Nothing at stake solution, with the possible caveat of long range attacks.
-[Weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity) can still potentially cause the same behavior in a much harder to orchestra way, with bad actors having already have their stake released to produce a valid, finalized fork.
+Nothing at stake solution, with the possible caveat of long range attacks [Weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity) can still potentially cause the same behavior in a much harder to orchestra way, with bad actors having already have their stake released to produce a valid, finalized fork.

 ---v

-## Design Considerations<br/>in Polkadot
+## Design Considerations<br />in Polkadot

 - More validators increases the state transition throughput of the network: parachains.
 - Individual shards have full economic freedom by being members of a larger consensus system.
-- _Superlinear_ slashing puts colluding validators at existential risk,<br/>while well-meaning ones should have little to worry about).
+- _Superlinear_ slashing puts colluding validators at existential risk,<br />while well-meaning ones should have little to worry about).

 Notes: